Dissecting the superradiant phase transition in the anisotropic Rabi model: Pattern competition and cavity-QED simulation: Dissecting Phase Transition in the Anisotropic Rabi Model

-where $\lambda_n$ and $u_n$ $(n=1,2,3)$ are the eigenvalues and eigenvectors of the matrix in Eq.~$(\ref{eq25})$, respectively.
-They form three basic patterns represented by eigenstates and eigenvectors, as shown in Fig.~$\ref{F6}$(a).
+Here, $\lambda_n$ and $u_n$ $(n=1,2,3)$ are the eigenvalues and eigenvectors of the matrix in Eq.~$(\ref{eq25})$, respectively.
+They form three basic patterns represented by eigenstates and eigenvectors, as shown in Fig.~$\ref{F1}$.
+In this pattern picture, the commutation relation of the creation and annihilation operators $[\lambda_nA^{\dagger}aA,\lambda_nA^{\dagger}a^{\dagger}A]\neq 1$.
+This is because $A_n$ is not a unitary operator and $[A_n,A^{\dagger}_n]\neq 1$, it is a mixture of the boson operator ($a$) and the atomic spin operators ($\sigma_x$ and $-i\sigma_y$).
+The “projection” here is not the mathematical orthogonal projection, but rather to the action of the pattern operators, which project $a$ and $a^{\dagger}$ into the corresponding patterns~\cite{Yang2023}.
+The fact that the pattern operator $A_n$ is non-unitary is precisely what gives physical meaning to our pattern decomposition: altering one pattern inevitably influences the others ~\cite{Yang2025}.
+This competition becomes crucial near the phase transition point, where the redistribution of energy among the patterns drives the system into the superradiant phase (see below).
 Before discussing the phase transition with pattern picture, we will first verify the validity of the pattern picture.